MortezaBiabani/INTERLINK/README.md

 More details will be explained soon!
 -----------------------------------------------------------------------------------------------------

-<h3>A practical example in the real world where our simulator can monitor and test your desired performance metrics.</h3>
+<h3>Practical examples in the real world where our simulator can monitor and test your desired performance metrics.</h3>

 <h3>Instance: using drones in the construction industry</h4>